datatogether/patchbay/README.md

 ## Usage & Development

 Because patchbay supports actions defined in [webapp](https://github.com/datatogether/webapp), the two repos are tightly coupled.
-The best way to see & work with patchbay is to run is as a backing service for webapp.
-Webapp development instructions are a great way to get started!
+The best way to see & work with patchbay is to run it as a backing service for webapp.
+Webapp's [development instructions](https://github.com/datatogether/webapp/#development) are a great way to get started!